Everything you need to know about Technical Diving

 There are three main configurations for technical diving: Side Mount, back mount, and Rebreathers.

-Your choice will depend on the environment and the type of diving you wish to do.
-Each configuration has its advantage and disadvantage.
+Your choice will depend on the environment and the diving you wish to do.
+Each configuration has advantages and disadvantages.

 Sidemount